pyhipster/generator-pyhipster/README.md

 ## Limitations
 For the current version the tool has certain limitations
-- No Test coverage for the Python code
 - Only monolith support

 For more information, please continue your journey with the [getting started guide](docs/getting-started.md)